-GHC will automatically add SCC annotations for all exported functions not marked INLINE (page 533).
-If you want a cost centre on an INLINE (page 533) function, you have to add it manually.
+GHC will automatically add SCC annotations for all exported functions not marked IN-LINE.
+If you want a cost centre on an INLINE function, you have to add it manually.

 -fprof-auto-calls

 Adds an automatic SCC annotation to all call sites.
 This is particularly useful when using profiling for the purposes of generating stack traces; see the function Debug.Trace.traceShow, or the -xc (page 172) RTS flag (RTS options for hackers, debuggers, and over-interested souls (page 171)) for more details.